0l1v3rr/trello-clone/README.md

 # Trello Clone

-An open source Trello Clone built with everything new in the [Next.js 13](https://github.com/vercel/next.js) ecosystem.
+An open source Trello Clone built with everything new in the [Next.js 14](https://github.com/vercel/next.js) ecosystem.

 <img src="./docs/images/screenshot-1.png" alt="Screenshot">

 > **Warning**
 > This project is still under development, so it's not production ready.
 As such, it lacks certain features and may contain annoying bugs.
->
-> Also, it uses experimental technologies, such as Next.js server actions.

 <hr />